Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Proposed Method

-\textbf{Focal Sampling:} \emph{One image contains the richness of thousands}, especially in medical imaging, where disease manifestations can appear as multiple small and subtle regions, which may vanish when images are down-scaled to the default input size expected by most foundation VLMs.
-To better preserve detailed pathological cues, we introduce a focal sampling strategy, which augments the resized input image with multiple fine-grained local patches.
-From each high-resolution input image, we extract $N-1$ small local regions via either random selection or a sliding window with overlap, and stack them alongside the resized full image to create an $N$-view input.
-We later apply self-attention over the \(N\) image embeddings to capture their contextual relationships and derive candidate tokens.
-This strategy enhances the visibility of disease-related regions and reduces the model's sensitivity to precise image alignments, ensuring more robust detection regardless of slight variations in positioning.
+\textbf{Multi-view Query-Encoder (MQEncoder)}: {One image contains the richness of thousands}, especially in medical imaging, where disease manifestations can appear as multiple subtle regions, which may vanish when images are downsampled to the default input size expected by most foundation VLMs.
+To better preserve detailed pathological cues, MQEncoder first deploys a multi-view focal sampling strategy to augment the input with multiple fine-grained local views.
+From each high-resolution X-ray image, it extracts `$N-1$' local regions via either random selection or a sliding window screening through the full image with overlap, and stacks them alongside the resized full global image to create an $N$-view input $\mathbf{x}_t \in \mathbb{R}^{N\times H\times W\times 3}$.
+It enhances the visibility of disease-related regions and reduces the model's sensitivity to precise image alignments, ensuring more robust detection regardless of slight variations in positioning.
 It also acts as an implicit ensemble, expanding spatial coverage while mitigating overfitting and overdependence on specific image regions.

-\textbf{Query Encoder (QEncoder):} The QEncoder intends to add $Q$ learnable queries $\mathbf{Q} = \{q_i\}_{i=1}^{Q}$ to interact with the $M$ frozen tokens $\mathbf{M} = \{m_i\}_{i=1}^{M}$ from foundation VLMs, aiming to reduce the gap in representation between the source and target domains.
-Due to interactions with the frozen tokens, the auxiliary queries are enriched with contextual content.
-Concurrently, these auxiliary queries are trained specifically on the target task, enabling them to learn features pertinent to the target domain, while we keep their dimension smaller than the foundation models.
-As depicted in Figure~\ref{fig:framework}, the QEncoder keeps all $T$ layers of the foundation VLM encoder frozen.
-After the first $T_1$ layers, it generates and injects $Q$ learnable query tokens, initialized with a normal distribution $\mathcal{N}(0,0.02)$, and then stacks them to the foundation feature tokens.
-The concatenated tokens are processed through the rest $T_2$ encoder layers ($T_2=T-T_1$), interacting with each other through attention mapping:

-where \texttt{MHSA} and \texttt{FFN} denote the multi-head self-attention and feed-forward network in the VLM backbones, respectively, and \texttt{Norm} the layer normalization~\cite{ba2016layernorm}.
-As each input consists of \(N\) associated images after Focal sampling, there exist correspondingly \(N\) frozen token sets \(\mathbf{M}\) and \(N\) trainable query token sets \(\mathbf{Q}\) per model, respectively.
-We apply a self-attention to extract contextual relationships within \(N\) images and then a max-pooling to extract the candidate token, i.e., $\{\bar{m}_k\}_{k=1}^{K}$ for frozen tokens and $\{\bar{q}_k\}_{k=1}^{K}$ for learnable query tokens from $K$ expert models.
-Each model produces an output class token ${a}_k$, which is obtained through a softening of the frozen feature and query tokens:

-where $\alpha$ is a constant hyperparameter that determines the contribution of the query token set to the resulting class token.
-An ablation study exploring this hyperparameter is presented in Sec.~4.3.